king-ben/winterschool/tutorial1.md

 *   Set the covarion alpha prior to a Uniform with a lower bound of 0 and an upper bound of 5.0
 *   Set the birth rate prior to an exponential distribution with a mean of 0.5
+*   Set the clock rate prior to a Uniform distribution with a lower bound of 0 and an upper bound of 2.0

 ---